alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 - Total videos uploaded

 Data source from [Kaggle](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download).
 To see the csv file just click [here](https://github.com/alejandralopezgalan/top_100_youtubers_mex/blob/main/youtube_data_mexico.csv).

+### Tools
+- Excel to explore the data
+- PostgreSQL to clean, test, and analyse the data
+- Power BI to visualise the data via interactive dashboards
+- GitHub to host the project documentation and version control

+### Data Cleaning

 Displayed below is a screenshot of a portion of the data presented in Excel
 ![Rscreenshot_data](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/img/project2_kaggle_data_original.png)